 An applicant may be considered to have acquired skills equivalent to a Bachelor’s degree, by other studies than university studies and/or by work experience.

-If Uniarts can’t grant you recognition of prior learning we will assess whether or not we can grant exemption from the entry requirements.
-Uniarts can only grant exemptions from the entry requirements if we estimate that you will be able to cope with the studies.
-When you apply for recognition of prior learning/application for exemption, you should specify from which entry requirement/s you want an exemption, and explain why you consider that you will cope with the studies.
-When we assess whether or not you should be granted the exemption, we look at the same documents as for the decision on recognition of prior learning.
+If SKH can not grant you recognition of prior learning we will assess whether or not we can grant exemptions from the entry requirements.
+SKH can only grant exemptions from the entry requirements if we estimate that you will be able to manage the studies.
+When we assess whether or not you should get the exemption, we look at the same documents as for the decision on recognition of prior learning.

 When you apply for recognition of prior learning/exemption, you should submit with your application to universityadmissions.se: